-- Continue to pay your own pre-existing credit card debt, student loans, and other financial obligations from your personal checking accounts.
+- Continue to pay your pre-existing credit card debt, student loans, and other financial obligations from the personal checking accounts.

 Which to Choose?

 Neither of these methods is right or wrong.
 Resentment over money can fester and eventually poison a relationship if it's not addressed in a way that satisfies each partner, so what's right is what works for you as a couple.
-For your long-term relationship, both of you needs to feel good about how the money works in your relationship.
+For your long-term relationship, you both need to feel good about how the money works in your relationship.

 Example: You earn $25,000 per year.
 Your spouse earns $50,000 per year, for a total of $75,000 joint income.
 Determine the contribution by performing the following calculations:

 - Add your annual income to your spouse's annual income.

 - Divide the lower salary by the total combined salaries to get a percentage for the lower-paid spouse. $25,000 / $75,000 = .33 or 33%

 - Multiply this percentage times the dollar amount you need in the joint account monthly to pay your shared bills.
 This amount is the lower-earning spouses' monthly contribution. .33 x $3,000 = $990.

 - Subtract this amount from the dollar amount needed in the account monthly.
 It is the higher-earning spouse's contribution. $3,000 - $990 = $2,010.